XRPLF/XRPL-Standards/XLS-0069d-simulate/README.md

 * Experiment with different features of the XRPL with real-world data without needing to spend any money.
 * In user interfaces, provide users with a preview of what a transaction (e.g. `Payment`, `OfferCreate`, ...) can be expected to do.
 * Get the current price of an AMM ([related issue](https://github.com/XRPLF/rippled/issues/5007)).

+## Appendix B: Proposed Implementation

+A proposed implementation is available here: https://github.com/XRPLF/rippled/pull/5069

+As of 2024-10-17, the implementation is complete but awaiting code review approvals.
+You can build the PR branch, run `rippled`, [sync to the network of your choice](https://xrpl.org/docs/infrastructure/configuration/connect-your-rippled-to-the-xrp-test-net#connect-your-rippled-to-a-parallel-network) (e.g. Mainnet), and start using `simulate` today.